lpata1/Final-Project/Project_Proposal.md

 ________________________________________________________________________________________________________________
 The main idea of my project will involve web pages and APIs that will be veyr valuable for me to use in my day to day life.
 As a finance student, financing calculators and stock analysis are a very important part of my career.
 I wanted to make a web page that would be able to help me with these tasks.
 My MVP vs. my stretch goal would be between what I am able to accomplish.
 These are my main ideas that I am shooting for:

--Web page to solve all finance equations you need PV, FV, PMT, NPER, RATE.
+***Overall Goal is to make financial data availble to those without Finance Backgrounds -Web page to solve all finance equations you need PV, FV, PMT, NPER, RATE.
 -Web Page using API’s to find the best performing stocks of a day (and the worst).
+-Stock Ticker of S&P 500 stocks (Or Dow Jones Depending) -Simplified Mortgage Calculator for people that are buying houses without a financial background.
 -Putting in some stock tickers and it runs a comparative analysis of the companies ratios that are inputted.
--Put in a stock ticker and it gives back a formatted structure about its ratios, business details, and more in a formatted manner.
+(Comps Analysis) -Put in a stock ticker and it gives back a formatted structure about its ratios, business details, and more in a formatted manner.
 Similar to how a Bloomberg description screen does it.
+(Basically A Free Bloomberg)

 Ideally I think it's possible to complete the top two items, the third will be a stretch (hopefully enough information is available), and the last idea would be a long shot but I'll try my best to complete it.
 ________________________________________________________________________________________________________________